 Codeine overdose is extremely unlikely if you are following doctors orders.
 An overdose of Codeine is typically an indication of addiction or abuse.
 If you are following the guidance given by a healthcare professional, you can mitigate the risk of addiction considerably.

-If you believe that you are addicted to Codeine, speak to your GP or prescriber for advice.
+If you believe that you are becoming addicted to Codeine, speak to your GP or prescriber for advice.